Project Milestones

 • Implemented a preprocessing pipeline

-• One single subject analyzed
+• One single subject is analyzed

 Goals to be reached:

-• Pipeline ran for all subjects
+• Your pipeline worked for all subjects

 • Further outliers / problems identified